adabriand/dribbble-popular-posts/README.md

 Dribbble Popular Shots
 ==============================

-[Dribbble Popular Shots](https://db-popular-shots.herokuapp.com/) is a web application that allows users to view the most popular shots on Dribbble.
+[Dribbble Popular Shots](https://db-popular-shots.herokuapp.com/) is a responsive web application that allows users to view the most popular shots on Dribbble.

 Requirements
 ------------------------------